 - **Drivers and Escorts for our Minibus on Tuesdays and Fridays**

-- **Making beverages for patients on a Tuesday and Saturday morning**
+- **Making beverages for patients on a Tuesday morning**

-- **Serving lunches to our patients on a Monday and Sunday**
+- **Serving lunches to our patients on a Monday and Weekends**

 - **Volunteer eBay Assistant to support our eBay sales.**